scrabbletank/farhome-rules/rulesdoc.md

 ***Enhanced:*** You take no damage on a miss and creatures take a wound instead of a wound die on hit.
 The loser is dazed until the end of their next turn.

 ***Superior:*** You may choose to take a wound die in damage.
 If you do you add 2 wound dice to the damage roll.
+On a critical the target is stunned until the end of their next turn.

 #### Inspiring Words